What Does CV Stand for?

 CV is known to be widespread among British job seekers in the UK and among Americans for UK-based positions.
 Still, nowadays this term has a wider meaning.
 American recruiters can also require a CV.
 This kind of application paper is typical for academic or medical careers and is far more comprehensive.
 People also often ask how to write a CV for graduate school.

-As a resume, a CV contains information about academic and professional history and achievements, qualifications, skills, professional goals and targets, different presentations, projects, internships, researches.
+As a resume, a CV contains information about academic and professional history and achievements, qualifications, skills, professional goals and targets, different presentations, projects, internships, and research.

-CVs are required in the fields of international, academic, education, scientific, medical or research positions.
+CVs are required in the fields of international, academic, educational, scientific, medical, or research positions.
 Furthermore, applicants, who apply for grants and fellowships, also must provide a quality CV.

 The other peculiarity of the CV is the length.
-Usually, it’s one or two pages longer than resume as contains more information.
-As it was mentioned before, CVs are typical for the particular sphere.
-That’s why it’s important to be cautious about its using.
+Usually, it’s one or two pages longer than a resume as contains more information.
+As mentioned before, CVs are typical for a particular sphere.
+That’s why it’s important to be cautious about its use.

-When it comes to application paper writing, ask yourself a question “What does CV stand for a resume?”
-If you don’t apply for academic or medical positions, it’s better to use resume and mention good skills for resume papers.
+When it comes to application paper writing, ask yourself the question “What does CV stand for a resume?”
+If you don’t apply for academic or medical positions, it’s better to use a resume and mention good skills for resume papers.